 Who Should Be Interested In Intex Air Mattresses

-Blow up mattresses like the ones made by Intex are an excellent idea to purchase if you are a camper, or don’t have enough space in your home for a traditional mattress.
+Blow up mattresses like the ones made by Intex are a good idea to purchase if you are a camper, or simply don’t have enough space in your home for a traditional mattress.
 These products are easy to store and thus make an excellent choice for entertaining guests who sleep over.

 Another good market is made of shoppers who relocate often and don’t want to buy a new mattress every time.
 Unlike latex or foam, air mattresses are also affordable and lightweight.
-You’d not break the bank even if you chose the most expensive model this brand has to offer.
+You’ll definitely not break the bank even if you chose the most expensive model this brand has to offer.

 What makes Intex air mattresses different

 The air mattresses and beds designed by Intex come with a flocked top that serves two purposes: adding comfort and keeping the sheets in place.

 All inflatable Intex products are made of recycled PVC.
 Their sustainability program started 10 years back.
 The designers at Intex works with many organizations to help improve and set safety regulations for a series of products, including above the ground and on ground pools, air mattresses, and inflatable boats. (http://www.intexcorp.com/safety-sustainability/)

 Back pain reduction